 Student Services

 Our Student Services Department encompasses a range of staff and activities across the whole school community.
-We are primarily focused on student welfare, but provide spend a fair amount of time working with staff and families as well.
+We are primarily focused on student welfare, but also spend a large amount of time working with staff and families as well.
 Our team meet regularly to plan for and review our activities, as well as to case manage the various individuals we are supporting.

 Students are given support, advice and counselling on educational, social, welfare, health and career needs.